Paulo Sérgio Guimarães da Silva: Arrest and conviction

 During the course of the investigations, thirteen people were arrested.
-In May 1999, Paulo Sérgio confessed to the murders of seven people, as well several other attempted murders and assaults in Rio Grande and Pelotas.
-Guimarães claimed that he had been "inspired by" Francisco de Assis Pereira, the Park Maniac, and that he was aiming to surpass his in victim count.
+In May 1999, Paulo Sérgio confessed to the murders of seven people, as well as several other attempted murders and assaults in Rio Grande and Pelotas.
+Guimarães claimed that he had been "inspired by" Francisco de Assis Pereira, the Park Maniac, and that he was aiming to surpass his victim count.
 According to Diário do Grande ABC, he was the "greatest serial killer the state's history" at the time of his arrest.

 In February 2002, Guimarães was sentenced to 171 years, 4 months and 20 days imprisonment for the commission of 14 crimes (7 homicides, one attempted murder, 3 robberies, 2 attempted robberies and one rape).
 The trial lasted two days and the jurors were unanimous in convicting him.
 The sentence was later extended to 184 years and 10 months in prison.

 In 2007, Paulo requested that he be transferred from the Charquedas High Security Penitentiary, where he had been imprisoned since his initial conviction, to the Rio Grande State Penitentiary.
 The court, however, dismissed the request, judging that the transfer to the city where the crimes had been committed could lead to "social upheaval".

-According to a survey conducted by Pioneiro in 2018, Guimarães was the eight prisoner with the largest sentence in the state of Rio Grande do Sul.
+According to a survey conducted by Pioneiro in 2018, Guimarães was the eighth prisoner with the largest sentence in the state of Rio Grande do Sul.